 The National Commission of Agriculture (2007) has very rightly observed that more industries must grow at a faster rate or there will be accelerated migration to urban areas leading to decay in both areas and social tensions will build up, endangering the nation.
 Ram (2002), rural industrialization seeks to use locally available resources and labour.
 Tiny cottage and village industries are best suited for rural areas.

-5.3.3 Issues and problems in Rural Industrialization :-
+5.3.3 Issues and Problems of Rural Industrialization